Pothulapati/website/content/blog/copilot.md

 This gave rise to so many similar offerings like [Cody](https://sourcegraph.com/cody), etc who were able to provide the user with an option to choose the model they want (including Sonnet).

-Now they have added support for other models (but they are still called "Beta" 😅 and are not the defaults).
+Now they have added support for other models (but they are still called *beta* 😅 and are not the defaults).
 I'm not sure how users would find this appealing, knowing that Copilot has defaulted to the less effective models.

 ## Conclusion